robrohan/theremin-midi/README.md

 # Theremin-midi - GPT Midi Music Generator

 This is a little toy midi->GPT->midi generator.
-It's purpose is to help musicians (well... me) come up with musical ideas - it does not autogenerate full songs like [udio.com](https://udio.com) or [suno.com](https://suno.com)
+It's purpose is to help musicians (well... me) come up with musical ideas - it does not auto generate full songs like [udio.com](https://udio.com) or [suno.com](https://suno.com)

 It can be used like the "dice game" I am sure most musicians have played